-CiP 1: Able to function effectively within healthcare and other organisational and management systems to deliver consistent high-quality patient care
+CiP 1: Able to function effectively within healthcare and other organisational and management systems to deliver consistent high-quality patient care.

-1: Able to fun : Able to function effectively within healthcare and other organisational and management systems to deliver consistent high-quality patient care Descriptor: Demonstrat tes or practices appropriat te: Time (FTE months of training) Awareness of and adherence to GMC professional requirements and global health perspectives - Engagement in career planning Ability to deal with complexity and uncertainty 31-36 Applies ICP-derived learning to a Histopathology context. screening programmes and uses national guidelines in reporting open learning environment with both junior trainees and senior Applies ICP-derived learning to gain in depth knowledge and appreciation of what it is like as a Consultant Histopathologist.
-Applies previous practice to Histopathology. understands the importance of dealing with levels of certainty.
-37-48 Demonstrates growth compared to previous year. public health issues and screening with relevance to Histopathology Plans appropriately for examinations.
-Attends relevant courses and conferences.
-Approaches complex cases in a structured way.
-Conveys appropriate levels of certainty, mindful of the context and potential impact on further management 49-60 Demonstrates growth compared to previous year.
-Demonstrates growth compared to previous year.
-Demonstrates appropriate planning for future practice, increasing repertoire and areas of special interest.
-Demonstrates growth compared to previous year.
+Descriptor: Demonstra tes or practises appropria te: Time (FTE months of training) Awareness of and adherence to GMC professional requirements Recognition of public health issues including population health, social determinants of health, and global health perspectives Engagement in career planning Ability to deal with complexity and uncertainty 31-36 Applies ICP-derived learning to a histopathology context and uses national constraint knowledge and appreciation of what it is Applies previous practice to histopathology Understands the importance of dealing with levels of certainty 37-48 Demonstrates growth compared to previous year Can critically appraise public health issues and screening with relevance to histopathology specimens llearning across relevant Plans appropriately for examinations Attends relevant courses and conferences Approaches complex cases in a structured way Conveys appropriate levels of certainty, mindful of the context and potential impact on further management 49-60 Demonstrates growth compared to previous year Participates in audits and service improvement projects in relation to national screening programmes.
+Demonstrates growth compared to previous year 1.
+Demonstrates growth compared to previous year

-CiP 2: Able to work within ethical and legal frameworks across all aspects of clinical practice
+CiP 2: Able to work within ethical and legal frameworks across all aspects of clinical practice.

-I Descriptor: Demonstrates or practices appropriate: Time (FTE months of training) Awareness of national legislation and legal responsibilities, including safeguarding vulnerable groups Behaviour in accordance with ethical and legal requirements Ability to offer an apology or explanation Ability to advise clinicians and other health professionals on medico-legal issues, cognisant of national variations in practice.
-31-36 Demonstrates growth compared to previous year.
-Incorporates reflective practice in everyday work.
-Participates in departmental/laboratory meetings in relation to medicolegal factors.
-37-48 III AMEWORKS TEATII AILONS AND Demonstrates growth compared to previous year.
-Is aware of and able to use the Can advise clinicians and health professionals on common medico- legal issues related to Histopathology.
-49-60 discussions surrounding the Contributes to discussions and preparation or revision of departmental documents with regards to legal and ethical requirements.
-HE SWALD OF SHE SHE TO HELD TO Demonstrates ability to lead discussions on individual aspects of medico-legal factors.
+Descriptor: Demonstrates or p ractises appropriate: Time (FTE months of training) Awareness of national legislation and legal responsibilities, including safeguarding vulnerable groups Behaviour in accordance with ethical and legal requirements Ability to advise clinicians and other health professionals on medico-legal issues, cognisant of national variations in practice.
+31-36 Applies ICP-derived learning to a histopathology context Demonstrates growth compared to previous year Incorporates reflective practice in everyday work Participates in departmental/laboratory meetings in relation to medicolegal factors 37-48 Demonstrates in-depth knowledge of the relevant legal frameworks, regulations and laws applicable to histopathology specimens Demonstrates growth compared to previous year Can critically analyse and establish the root cause of errors or incidents Is aware of and able to use the laboratory and Trust error/incident reporting systems Can advise clinicians and health professionals on common medico-legal issues related to histopathology 49-60 Contributes to departmental discussions surrounding the application of appropriate regulation and legislation Contributes to discussions and preparation or revision of departmental documents with regards to legal and ethical requirements Can explain actions and rationale in complex scenarios where they may not necessarily be a right or wrong answer.
+Is willing to take ownership / responsibility Demonstrates ability to lead discussions on individual aspects of medico-legal factors

-CiP 3: Communicates effectively and is able to share decision making, whilst maintaining appropriate situational awareness, professional behaviours and judgement.
+CiP 3: Communicates effectively and is able to share decision making, while maintaining appropriate situational awareness, professional behaviours and judgement.